-Why Do Cats Bring You Dead Animals?
+- Why Does My Cat Bring Me Dead Animals?

 Why Does My Cat Bring Me Dead Animals?

 (Because so many cats leave their dead or injured prey behind, it’s common to find dead birds and mice in your yard or neighborhood.)
 If your cat keeps its trophy in one piece, it may be tempted to bring it home as a kind of social behavior.

 Why Do Cats Bring Home Live Animals?

-What to Do When Your Cat Brings You a Dead Animal?
+What to Do When Your Cat Brings You a Dead Animal

 How Do I Stop My Cat from Bringing Home Dead Animals?

-Don’t let your cat outside.
-The easiest way to grant your cat the opportunity to hunt and bring gifts to you is to keep it from going outside unsupervised to begin with.
+- Don’t let your cat outside unsupervised/uncontrolled.
+The easiest way to grant your cat the opportunity to hunt and bring you dead or live animals is to keep it from going outside unsupervised to begin with.
 When you think your cat needs more time outdoors, secure it on a leash to prevent any unwanted hunting or let it relax in a catio.

-Improve your cat’s diet.
+- Improve your cat’s diet.
 In a 2019 study on domestic cat hunting behavior, researchers listed “dietary factors” as one of the main, indirect elements owners can use to reduce cats’ destructive habits.
 Since some cats hunt out of a desire for greater variability in their daily meals, a break from routine with healthy alternatives will help quell their need to pursue prey.